comp500/scoop-comp500/README.md

+# Archived
+Most of these packages are now available in the official buckets, and actually updated regularly!
+Go use those instead.

 # scoop-comp500
 General Scoop bucket for programs I use.
 If you want to use these files, feel free to take them for any purpose - they are in the public domain.
 They are provided without warranty, so don't sue me if it breaks stuff (it shouldn't).